Clastify logo

 Conservative and non-conservative forces

-A conservative force does work between two points that does not depend on the path taken.
-Gravity is the standard school example near Earth’s surface: if you lift an object from one height to another, the change in gravitational potential energy is the same whether the path is vertical or sloped, as long as the start and end heights are the same.
+A conservative force does work between two points that is independent of the path taken.
+Gravity is the standard school example near Earth’s surface.
+If you lift an object from one height to another, the change in gravitational potential energy is the same for a vertical path or a sloped path, provided the start and end heights are the same.

-A non-conservative force does work that depends on the path taken, and it usually transfers mechanical energy into non-mechanical stores.
+A non-conservative force does work that depends on the path taken and usually transfers mechanical energy into non-mechanical stores.
 Friction and air resistance are the usual examples.
-Drag won’t give you the mechanical energy back when the motion is reversed; most of it has gone into internal energy of the surroundings.
+Drag won’t give the mechanical energy back when the motion is reversed; most of it has gone into internal energy of the surroundings.

-With no frictional or resistive forces, and only conservative forces doing work, total mechanical energy is conserved:
+If there are no frictional or resistive forces, and only conservative forces do work, total mechanical energy is conserved:

-When non-conservative forces do work, treat the change in total mechanical energy as the work done by those forces:
+If non-conservative forces do work, the change in total mechanical energy is treated as the work done by those forces:

-This approach is usually the neatest one for real situations.
-A skier going down a slope gains less kinetic energy than the gravitational potential energy lost, because resistive forces have done negative work on the skier.
-The “missing” mechanical energy hasn’t disappeared; it has been transferred away from the mechanical store.
+This gives a clean way to deal with real situations.
+A skier descending a slope gains less kinetic energy than the gravitational potential energy lost, because resistive forces have done negative work on the skier.
+The “missing” mechanical energy has not vanished; it has been transferred away from the mechanical store.

 Using energy instead of kinematics

-Energy methods are often safer than kinematics when acceleration is not constant.
-On a curved slide, a pendulum arc, or a roller-coaster track, the direction changes and the force components change too.
-If friction is negligible, you can find the speed at a lower point using energy conservation, without working out the detailed acceleration at every point.
+Energy methods are often safer than kinematics when the acceleration is not constant.
+On a curved slide, a pendulum arc, or a roller-coaster track, the direction changes and so do the components of force.
+If friction is negligible, energy conservation can give the speed at a lower point without finding the detailed acceleration at every point.

-In the laboratory, a falling mass can be used to pull a cart along a track.
-As the falling mass loses gravitational potential energy, the cart, string, pulley and falling mass gain kinetic energy.
+In the laboratory, a falling mass can pull a cart along a track.
+The falling mass loses gravitational potential energy, while the cart, string, pulley and falling mass gain kinetic energy.
 To test conservation, reduce friction by slightly tilting the track until the cart moves at constant speed without the hanging mass, measure masses and final speed, repeat trials, and compare energy lost with energy gained.
-Any shortfall suggests friction, pulley rotation, sound, heating or measurement uncertainty.
+Any shortfall points to friction, pulley rotation, sound, heating or measurement uncertainty.

 Image